Play It Again, Sam (film): Plot

 Set in San Francisco, Play It Again, Sam begins with the closing scenes of Casablanca, with Humphrey Bogart and Ingrid Bergman.
-The main character, Allan Felix, is seen watching the film in a cinema, mouth agape.
-He leaves the cinema regretting that he will never be like Rick.
+Allan Felix watches the film in a cinema.
+He leaves the cinema depressed that he will never be like Bogart.

 Apart from apparitions of Bogart, Allan also has frequent flashbacks of conversations with his ex-wife, Nancy, who constantly ridiculed his sexual inadequacy.
-Allan has just been through a messy divorce.
-His best friend, Dick Christie, and Dick's wife, Linda, try to convince him to go out with women again, setting him up on a series of blind dates, all of which turn out badly.
+His best friend, Dick Christie, and Dick's wife, Linda, try to convince him to go out with women again, setting him up on a series of blind dates, all of which end badly.
 Throughout the film, he is seen receiving dating advice from the ghost of Bogart, who is visible and audible only to Allan.
-Allan's ex-wife Nancy also makes fantasy appearances, as he imagines conversations with her about the breakdown of their marriage.
+Nancy also makes fantasy appearances, as he imagines conversations with her about the breakdown of their marriage.
 On one occasion, the fantasy seems to run out of control, with both Bogart and Nancy appearing.

-When it comes to women, he attempts to become sexy and sophisticated, in particular he tries to be like his idol, Bogart, only to end up ruining his chances by being too clumsy.
-Eventually, he develops feelings for Linda, around whom he feels relatively at ease and does not feel the need to put on the mask.
+When it comes to women, he attempts to become sexy and sophisticated, like his idol, Bogart, only to end up ruining his chances by being too clumsy.
+He eventually develops feelings for Linda, around whom he is more relaxed and does not have the need to put on the mask.
 At the point where he finally makes his move on Linda (aided by comments from Bogart), a vision of his ex-wife appears and shoots Bogart, leaving him without advice.
 He then makes an awkward move.
-Linda runs off but returns, realizing that Allan loves her.
-The song "As Time Goes By" and flashes from Casablanca accompany their kiss.
+Linda runs off, but then returns, realizing that Allan loves her.

 However, their relationship is doomed, just as it was for Rick and Ilsa in Casablanca.
-Dick returns early from Cleveland and confides to Allan that he thinks Linda is having an affair, not realizing that her affair is with Allan.
+Dick returns early from Cleveland and confides to Allan that he thinks Linda is having an affair, not realizing her affair is with Allan.
 Dick expresses to Allan his love for Linda.

-The ending is an allusion to Casablancas famous ending.
+The final scene is an allusion to Casablancas famous ending.
 Dick is catching a flight to Cleveland, Linda is after him, and Allan is chasing Linda.
 The fog, the aircraft engine start-ups, the trenchcoats, and the dialogue are all reminiscent of the film, as Allan nobly explains to Linda why she has to go with her husband, rather than stay behind with him.
+Bogart says that he has learned how to be himself and no longer needs him for advice.
+The music from the scene in Casablanca resumes the theme, "As Time Goes By", and the film ends.